cophi-wue/LLpro/doc/MODEL_SELECTION.md

 # Model Selection

 The selection of the language models / NLP tools for the LLP pipeline was primarily guided by the “Evaluation of off-the-shelf NLP tools for German” by [Ortmann, Roussel, Dipper (2019)](#ref-ortmann_evaluating_2019).
 We refer to the publication for details on the evaluated systems.
+We only use the `wikipedia` and `novelettte` gold coropra for our evaluation.
 Additionally, we perform evaluations on the same dataset for

 - latest Spacy v3.2,
+- latest SoMaJo v2.2.1,
 - ParZu, with “improved statistic” derived from the non-free [Tüba-D/Z](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/ressources/corpora/tueba-dz/) corpus.

 ![](accplot_new.png)